maruel/dlibox/go/pio/doc/apps/README.md

     }
     defer bus.Close()

-    // Open a handle to a bme280 connected on the I²C bus: dev, err := bme280.NewI2C(bus, nil)
+    // Open a handle to a bme280 connected on the I²C bus using default settings: dev, err := bme280.NewI2C(bus, nil)
     if err != nil {
         log.Fatal(err)